Lund-Observatory-Teaching/lundpython/1-intro/exit-questions.md

 ### Mark the correct statements.

 - [ ] We can convert between Python data types.
-- [ ] All lines must end with a semicolon ( ; ).
+- [ ] All strings must be declared with single quotation marks ( ' ).
-- [ ] PEP-8 provides rules for how to write Python.
-If we don't follow these rules the code doesn't work.
+- [ ] PEP-8 is the Python definition.
+Adherence is required for the code to work.
 - [ ] The first element of a sequence is 0.